matthewmueller/dokku-boot/Readme.md

 - Adds the Let's Encrypt plugin
 - Adds the Postgres plugin

-## Up and Running with Dokku in 5 minutes
+## Up & Running with Dokku in 5 minutes

 #### Setting up Digital Ocean